terrier-org/terrier-core/doc/quickstart-integratedsearch.md

 srq.setControl(SearchRequest.CONTROL_WMODEL, "BM25");
 ```

-In this case we are using [BM25](https://en.wikipedia.org/wiki/Okapi_BM25), a classical model from the Best Match familty of document weighting models.
+In this case we are using [BM25](https://en.wikipedia.org/wiki/Okapi_BM25), a classical model from the Best Match family of document weighting models.
 Second, we need to specify in the SearchRequest that we want to use the post filter we enabled above named 'decorate', as well as enable each of the steps in the querying pipeline:

 ```java
 // Enable querying processes